pic

 output .= 2 .* x

 So far, our discussion has centered around the benefits of pre-allocating vectors in nested for-loops.
-However, its applicability extends beyond this specific scenario.
+However, such benefits extend beyond that specific setting.

 Broadly speaking, pre-allocating proves useful when: i) the vector serves an intermediate result that feeds into another operation, and ii) the intermediate result is computed inside a for-loop.
-If these two conditions are met, reusing the same pre-allocated vector outperforms a strategy based on a new vector for each iteration.
+When both conditions are met, reusing a pre-allocated vector consistently outperforms creating a new vector at each iteration.

 x = rand(100)